-Content from The A.A.
+Excerpt from The A.A.
 Service Manual.
-Written by Bill W. in 1951.

-The state of Ohio is made up of 4 areas (shown below):
+Ohio is made up of 4 areas (shown below):

 Area 55 is part of the East Central Region (shown below).